This article sets out some key basic information for running a DayZ server on AMP.

 On both Windows and Linux, AMP automatically creates symlinks (technically directory junctions on Windows) in the server base directory to the mod directories downloaded via SteamCMD and Updates.
 So you only have to specify the mod IDs to load them, such as

-On Linux, AMP also ensures that all the mod files are in lowercase, to prevent loading issues.
+On Linux, AMP also ensures that all the mod directories and files are in lowercase, to prevent loading issues.

 Note that, for some mods, order of loading is important.